 Let them be ‘social’ at work

 You want employees to feel empowered and free to share content.
 But this is not possible when companies discourage the use of social media during working hours.
-If this is the case in your organisation, you need to make clear that the company is behind employees participation and thrusts them to use social media.
+If this is the case in your organisation, you need to make clear that the company is backing employees' participation and trusts them to use social media.

 Trust your employees and give them online freedom.
-Your programme will work better if your company has a transparent online culture.
+Your program will work better if your company has a transparent online culture.

 To be sure everything goes right you can create some social media guidelines.
 This is just to be sure that your brand’s message is communicated in the right way.
 You should not aim to control your employees’ online behaviour, but some clear guidelines will help your employees communicate your organisation’s message in a better way.

 Provide the right tools

 A tool that is dedicated to employee advocacy will make it a lot easier for your employees to get involved.
 It’s easier for them to share content because the right content they are allowed to share is provided.